dviersel/claude-ast-skill/README.md

 ```

 2. The skill should be automatically detected by Claude Code.
 You can verify by checking available skills in Claude Code.

+3. You will need to ask Claude to use this skill explicitly in your queries, like "Use ast-grep to find...".
+Claude code, as of Nov 2025, cannot pick up ast-grep for proper use cases automatically.

 ## How to Use